537 YouTube Flying Videos by Jan Nademlejnsky

 Pictures

-503. Beautiful but not Relaxing Flights to Mt.
+503 Beautiful but Not Relaxing Flights to Mt.
 Savona: Kamloops, January 8, 2025

 My first flight of 2025 was a beautiful cross-country journey to Mt.
 Savona.
 I encountered expected heavy turbulence from a 40 km/h (25 mph) headwind over the mountain top.
 The surrounding terrain was spectacular, complex, and beautiful in every direction.
 I peeked into the Afton gold and copper open mine, flew over the Cherry Creek area, Tobiano golf and residential area, the always fascinating sandbars of the Thompson River, and much more.
 It was a very good flight.